-In the morning, as hundred of thousands of Persians charged their position, the Spartans stood their ground unmoved, unshaken. .
+In the morning, as hundreds of thousands of Persians charged their position, the Spartans stood their ground unmoved, unshaken...
 They stood with purpose, shoulder to shoulder, brother to brother.
 Willing to die.
 Fighting to live.
 Leonidas leading.

 According to an account by Herodotus, "He required them to stand firm - to conquer or die."

 Their fury drove back the Persians.
 That day and the next and five more days.